 Launched in 2015, the Luce/ACLS Program in Religion, Journalism & International Affairs (RJIA) is designed to foster new connections between scholars and journalists covering international affairs.
 The program is made possible by a grant from the Henry Luce Foundation.
 The 2018-19 competition includes the following fellowship opportunity for individual scholars:

 Luce/ACLS Program in Religion, Journalism & International Affairs Fellowships are available to scholars pursuing research on any aspect of religion in an international context.
-Fellows also will have access to resources to help develop the capacities to relate their work to conversations in public policy and the media.
-During the fellowship term, fellows may remain at their home institutions or take up residence at one of the grantee institutions.
-The program also works with grantee institutions to convene all program-year fellows, together with select journalists and public policy experts, and thought partners from institutions and organizations that work at the intersection of religion, journalism, and global affairs.
+Fellows will have access to resources and opportunities to help develop the capacities to relate their work to conversations in public policy and the media.
+The program also convenes a symposium during the fellowship year to connect all program-year fellows with select journalists, public policy experts, and thought partners from institutions and organizations that work at the intersection of religion, journalism, and global affairs.

 Application information for the next fellowship competition is now available.

 Questions about this program may be directed to RJIA@acls.org.